Federal Pell Grants

 Additional Requirements

-South Texas College Student Financial Services Office monitors the same requirements for Federal Pell Grant recipients under the Zero EFC Treatment for Children of Soldiers.
+South Texas College Student Financial Services Office monitors the same requirements for students under the Special Rule as with students under the Pell Grant.

 Fund Disbursements